kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/grpc-transcoding.md

 ## Step 3: Add the proto descriptor binary to the gRPC upstream {#add-descriptors-to-upstream}

 Now that you created the proto descriptors, you must encode the file to base64 and add it to the upstream YAML configuration.
 After the proto descriptor binary is added, Gloo Edge can translate incoming HTTP requests to gRPC requests.
+Note that you can skip this step if you enabled the Gloo Edge FDS feature.

 1. Navigate to the `gloo` root directory.
 2. From the root directory, encode the proto descriptor binary to base64.